Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ### Parameters

-None
+* **Fn** 0 = report in plain text (default), 1 = report in JSON format

-This command waits for any active wifi scan to compete, then returns the result in JSON format.
-It is intended for use by Duet Web Control, PanelDue and other user interfaces.
+This command waits for any active wifi scan to compete, then returns the result.
+The JSON format is intended for use by Duet Web Control, PanelDue and other user interfaces.

 ## M588: Forget WiFi host network